 Most employees spend less than half their time at work being genuinely productive.
 For the business owner, this is frustrating and expensive.

-Ironically, though, the employer is usually the major cause of the problem.
-Almost all employees will be highly productive if they feel enthusiastic and motivated.
+Ironically, the employer is usually the major cause of the problem.
+The way you manage employees is the key influence on levels of enthusiasm and motivation.

-1.2 Most individuals need to feel they have responsibility and the power to influence results by their actions.
+Most individuals need to feel they have responsibility

-1.3 People have their own priorities in relation to the rewards they get from work.
+People have their own priorities in relation to the rewards they get from work

 - Rewards may include money, recognition, friendships, security, the challenge of new projects or a sense of doing something worthwhile and ‘making a difference’.

-1.4 For many people, the chance to achieve ambitions is a major motivation.
+For many people, the chance to achieve ambitions is a major motivation

 Manipulating and bullying people simply does not work.
 It leaves them demotivated.
 The key to successful motivation is your attitude.